-Many companies worked hard to get on top of the GDPR before the General Data Protection Regulation was ratified on May 25, 2018.
+Many companies worked hard to get on top of the General Data Protection Regulation it was ratified on May 25, 2018.
 During the intense process a lot of companies forgot their mobile apps.

 Becoming GDPR compliant for May 25, 2018 was a great challenge for many companies.
 Just to get an overview of the personal data in company owned databases and to master the processing of data was a great task for many.
 This is why your company may have overlooked whether your mobile app complies to the legal demands for the processing of personal data required by GDPR.